Yes in moderation, most nuts are high in fat and low in carbohydrates and should be a staple of every ketogenic diet.

 Macadamia nuts make you feel full (satiety) and improve insulin sensitivity

 This study published on PubMed shows palmitoleic acid reduces insulin resistance and hepatic lipid accumulation (fatty liver).

-If you’re interested how the ketogenic diet can improves the conditions of type 2 diabetes and fatty liver I recommend these articles as additional reading.
+If you’re interested in how the ketogenic diet can improve the conditions of type 2 diabetes and fatty liver I recommend these articles as additional reading.

 Macadamia nuts also contain monounsaturated omega 9 fatty acids.
 85% of the fat found in mac nuts are in the form of monounsaturated fats.
 Monounsaturated fats are what make olives and avocados so healthy.